abdurj/path-to-flash/src/base/README.md

 # Base Attention Architecture

-This directory contains the foundational `AttentionBase` class that defines the common interface for all attention implementations throughout the project.
+This directory contains the foundational `Attention` class that defines the common interface for all attention implementations throughout the project.

 ## Overview

-The `AttentionBase` class serves as an abstract base class that all attention phases will inherit from.
+The `Attention` class serves as an abstract base class that all attention phases will inherit from.
 This design provides:

 1. **Consistent Interface**: All implementations (naive CPU, optimized CPU, CUDA, Flash Attention) use the same API
 2. **Built-in Validation**: Input validation and parameter checking are handled at the base level using `absl::StatusOr`